Barosaurus: Paleoecology

 The Morrison Formation was deposited in floodplains along the edge of the ancient Sundance Sea, an arm of the Arctic Ocean which extended southward to cover the middle of North America as far south as the modern state of Colorado.
 Due to tectonic uplift to the west, the sea was receding to the north, and had retreated into what is now Canada by the time Barosaurus evolved.
 The sediments of the Morrison were washed down out of the western highlands, which had been uplifted during the earlier Nevadan orogeny and were now eroding.
 Very high atmospheric concentrations of carbon dioxide in the Late Jurassic led to high temperatures around the globe, due to the greenhouse effect.
 One study, estimating CO_{2} concentrations of 1120 parts per million, predicted average winter temperatures in western North America of 20 °C and summer temperatures averaging 40–45 C. A more recent study suggested even higher CO_{2} concentrations of up to 3180 parts per million.
 Warm temperatures that led to significant evaporation year-round, along with possible rain shadow effect from the mountains to the west, led to a semi-arid climate with only seasonal rainfall.
-This formation is similar in age to the Solnhofen limestone Formation in Germany and the Tendaguru Formation in Tanzania.
-In 1877 this formation became the center of the Bone Wars, a fossil-collecting rivalry between early paleontologists Othniel Charles Marsh and Edward Drinker Cope.

 The Morrison Formation records an environment and time dominated by gigantic sauropod dinosaurs such as Camarasaurus, Diplodocus, Apatosaurus and Brachiosaurus.
 Dinosaurs that lived alongside Barosaurus included the herbivorous ornithischians Camptosaurus, Dryosaurus, Stegosaurus and Othnielosaurus, and predators in this paleoenvironment included the theropods Saurophaganax, Allosaurus, Torvosaurus, Ceratosaurus, Marshosaurus, Stokesosaurus and Ornitholestes.
 Allosaurus accounted for 70 to 75% of theropod specimens and was almost at the top trophic level of the Morrison food web.
 Other vertebrates that shared this paleoenvironment included ray-finned fishes, frogs, salamanders, turtles, sphenodonts, lizards, terrestrial and aquatic crocodylomorphs, and several species of pterosaur.
 Early mammals were present such as docodonts, multituberculates, symmetrodonts, and triconodonts.
 The flora of the period has been revealed by fossils of green algae, fungi, mosses, horsetails, cycads, ginkgoes, and several families of conifers.
 Vegetation varied from river-lining forests of tree ferns, and ferns (gallery forests), to fern savannas with occasional trees such as the Araucaria-like conifer Brachyphyllum.

-Assistant Curator David Evans mounted the ROM specimen conservatively, with a relatively low head to give the dinosaur moderate blood pressure.
-The extremely long neck, 10 meters (30 feet) may have developed to enable Barosaurus to feed over a wide area without moving around; it may also have enabled the dinosaurs to radiate excess body heat.
-Evans suggests that sexual selection might have favored those with longer necks.
-(See video "Neck Impossible" at reference.)